cecton/blog/content/posts/empowering-and-motivation.md

 >
 > -- [Surge 2013 Speaker: Bryan Cantrill](https://www.youtube.com/watch?v=1KeYzjILqDo)

-One would we be tempted to think that giving the best best practices, best design choices and making the smartest choices would be the way to go to inspire others.
+One would be tempted to think that giving the best best practices, best design choices and making the smartest choices would be the way to go to inspire others.
 But to be really inspirational you actually need to do the exact opposite: empowering people to choose **their** best practices, make